 I. The right of the child to be heard (art.
 12)

 Children identify environmental issues as highly relevant and important to their lives.
 Children’s voices have become a powerful global force for environmental protection and their views add relevant perspectives and experience with respect to environmental matters at all levels.
 Even from an early age, children can enhance the quality of environmental solutions, for example by providing invaluable insights into issues such as the effectiveness of early warning systems for environmental hazards.
 Children’s views should be considered in the design and implementation of measures aimed at addressing the significant and long-term environmental challenges that are fundamentally shaping their lives.
-Additional support and special strategies may be required to empower children in disadvantaged situations, and marginalisation.
-The digital environment has potential for consulting with children and expanding their capacity and opportunities to effectively engage on environmental matters, including through collective advocacy if carefully used paying attention to the challenges for many children to access the digital environment.
+Additional support and special strategies may be required to realize the rights of children who face multiple and intersecting forms of discrimination and inequality., .
+The digital environment has potential for consulting with children and expanding their capacity and opportunities to effectively engage on environmental matters, including through tailored consultation mechanisms and collective advocacy, if carefully used, paying attention to the challenges for many children to access the digital environment.

-States should ensure that age-appropriate mechanisms are in place for children’s views to be heard regularly and at all stages of the environmental decision-making process for legislation, policies, regulations, projects and activities that may affect them at sub-national, national and international levels.
-For voluntary, respectful and transparent participation, children should be provided with environmental and human rights education, appropriateinformation age-appropriate information, adequate time and resources and a supportive and enabling environment.
+States should ensure that age-appropriate, safe and effective formal on and offline mechanisms are in place for children’s views to be heard regularly and at all stages of the environmental decision-making process for legislation, policies, regulations, projects and activities that may affect them at sub-national, national and international levels.
+For voluntary, respectful and transparent participation, children should be provided with environmental and human rights education, age-, culture, gender- and ability- sensitive information, adequate time and resources and a supportive, inclusive and enabling environment.
 They should receive information about outcomes of environment-related consultations and feedback on how their views were considered and have access to complaints procedures and remedies when their right to be heard in the environmental context is disregarded.

 At the international level, States and international organizations should facilitate the involvement of children’s associations and child-led organizations or groups, in decision-making processes relating to the environment.
 States should also ensure that their obligations concerning children’s right to be heard are reflected in negotiations and implementation of instruments of international environmental law.
-Youth participation should be used to enhance child participation in environmental decision-making.
+Youth participation should be used to complement the intergenerational views in environmental decision-making.

+States should enact laws that guarantee the rights of children to participate in all matters affecting them, including public decision-making processes with implications for the climate and environment.
+Law and policy should be specific and provide guidance on the format, structure, operation, and evaluation of all child participatory mechanisms.
+Sufficient financial and other resources must be made available to ensure sustainable and effective mechanisms are introduced and maintained.

 J. Freedom of expression, association and peaceful assembly (arts.
 13 and 15)

-Children’s rights to freedom of expression, association and peaceful assembly should not be subjected to restrictions other than those that are lawful, necessary and proportionate.
+Children’s rights to freedom of expression, association and peaceful assembly should not be subjected to restrictions other than those that are lawful, necessary and proportionate to a legitimate purpose, and never limit those rights which are absolute or non-derogable